-With its new F.P.
-Journe Octa Sport automatic wrist watch the Swiss watchmaking brand doubles the number of sporty, full-aluminum models that it has in its LineSport collection.
-The all-aluminum craze was started last year, when F.P.
+With its F.P.
+Journe Octa Sport, the Swiss brand doubles the number of sporty, full-aluminum models that it has in its LineSport collection.
+The all-aluminum craze was started last year when F.P.
 Journe introduced its bizarre Centigraphe Sport chronograph.

 Although some of our readers may argue that F.P.
 Journe is not the first watchmaker to offer an aluminum watch, that it was preceded years ago by the famous Porsche Design fashion brand.